Visiting someone in prison

 Letters

-• A prisoner is entitled to send letters to their family and friends, and to receive as many letters as are sent to them.
-However, any prisoner who sends more than 7 letters in a single week may be required to pay for postage and writing materials for any letters in excess of that threshold.
+A prisoner is entitled to send letters to their family and friends, and to receive as many letters as are sent to them.

 Foreign nationals

-• A foreign national is entitled to receive a visit from their consul
+- A foreign national is entitled to receive a visit from their consul

-• A stateless person is entitled to receive a visit from the consul of a state of their choosing
+- A stateless person is entitled to receive a visit from the consul of a state of their choosing

-Unless the Governor otherwise directs, all such visits to foreign nationals will take place in the hearing and view of a prison officer.
+Unless the governor otherwise directs, all such visits to foreign nationals will take place in the hearing and view of a prison officer.